Speaking on behalf of YWCA Domestic Violence Prevention and their valuable work in schools

 As I continue to expand my understanding of the needs in our profession, I am open to pursuing a variety of opportunities in areas that align with my interests and advocacy efforts that ultimately have a positive impact on others.
 Whether I am considering our profession as a whole or my role as a single school counselor, I recognize that our work is so much bigger than me.
 I want to zoom-in and consider the important details of that single client/student or professional, and I want to pair that with zooming-out through the lens of leadership and collaboration to impact change in meaningful, far-reaching ways.
 At a conference in Washington, D.C., the Mayor of Chicago, Rahm Emmanuel, shared that through leadership, he can put his thumb on the scale to tip it and influence change.
 As a fellow change agent, his inspiring message resonated with me as an innovator, a doer, and an advocate.
 I strongly desire to expand myself personally and professionally in leadership and not only work together to tip the scales but also take them to new levels.

 Cultivating a journey for myself that continues to infuse counselor leadership is very important to me.
-By taking the aggregate of my career journey thus far and combining it with the incalculable potential of a doctorate degree, I will be squarely positioned to bolster my contribution to the counseling profession.
+By taking the aggregate of my career journey thus far and combining it with the incalculable potential of a doctorate degree, I am squarely positioned to bolster my contribution to the counseling profession.
 I have an interest in equity for diverse and underrepresented populations of people.
 It is a common thread in my work, and I would therefore like to use this degree to increase the scope of my involvement in this area, whether that be through research/exploration, advocacy, developing programming, providing education, partnering with community resources, or all of the above.
 Furthermore, I am very interested in advancing the agenda of the professional school counselor.
 In my experience, support is needed for this integral position within our school systems, such as targeted professional development opportunities, stronger advocacy efforts, and striving for improvement in the resources that are available to us.
 Lastly, I would be very interested in pursuing more professional development and training as a program supervisor because I see that as being critical to the counseling profession and my role within it.

 For those that are able to reach the pinnacle of education through an earned doctorate degree, I believe that they are then charged with a responsibility to return their powerful education back to society in positive ways, and what better discipline to do that with, than counseling.